 And that is just to scratch the surface.

 So how do we do it?
 Well, our bespoke and unique 3D camera system shoots in every direction, to create a sphere of the world.
-But by showing the world as it really is, VR does something that 2D simply cannot.
+But by showing the world as it really is, virtual reality does something that 2D simply cannot.
 And I’m not sure I can absolutely explain it.

 When it is done properly, when you get up close, when you take people to the centre of the action, you can connect people in a genuinely profound way.
 It is not something I have experienced in any other medium I have worked in, even the movies, which of course have the power to make you laugh and make you cry.
 But they don’t connect you with people in the way that VR does.
 Yes, they can make you feel like you have left your life for a moment, but they can’t make you feel like you have got up out of your seat, leapt through the cinema screen and into the world you are watching.